IDA-Embedded/tinymldays-workshop/README.md

   - Processor overload and race conditions
   - Quantization mismatch

-Several of these problems are present in the data and code in this repository, and the task is to review the data and the code, indentify the problems and suggest improvements.
+Several of these problems are present in the data and code in this repository, and the task is to review the data and the code, identify the problems and suggest improvements.

 ## Repository structure